-The underlying reasons are varied as family businesses face a unique set of stresses and strains.
+Why do family businesses struggle so much with survival beyond the first generation?The underlying reasons are varied as family businesses face a unique set of stresses and strains.
 However, there are steps which every family business can take to increase their chances of survival.

 Good communicationsIt is common for family businesses to struggle with communication as there is often no clear boundary between family and business relationships.
 Poor communication quickly leads to misunderstandings, which increase business and family tensions.
 It may be useful to document how family members should act in relation to the business in a family constitution or charter.
 This can set out how family members want the business to run, the longer term strategies of the business, the family’s aspirations and how family members should behave towards each other.
 Some may question the value of a family constitution as it is usually non-binding.
 However, properly used it can establish a boundary between family and business relationships and help to manage people’s expectations (including surrounding succession and control) which can take the emotion out of the decision making process.
 Larger family businesses may also consider establishing a family council to enable family members who are remote from the business to remain involved with, and loyal to, the business.